Results - academic papers

 - Single-dose vaccination targeted to those previously infected may provide protection in populations with high rates of previous infection faced with limited vaccine supply, as an interim measure while vaccine campaigns are scaled up.

-- SARS-CoV-2 anti-spike IgG antibody responses after second dose of ChAdOx1 or BNT162b2 and correlates of protection in the UK general population [MedrXiv, 15 November 2021; previous version 16 September 2021; preliminary data for SAGE, 22 July 2021]
+- Antibody responses and correlates of protection in the general population after two doses of the ChAdOx1 or BNT162b2 vaccines [Nature Medicine, 14 February 2022; MedrXiv, 15 November 2021; previous version 16 September 2021; preliminary data for SAGE, 22 July 2021]

 - Key findings: In 222,493 individuals, we found significant boosting of anti-spike IgG by second doses of both vaccines in all ages and using different dosing intervals, including the 3-week interval for BNT162b2.